bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 01:51:07

-There's a couple of different layers.
+There are a couple of different layers.
 Obviously, if you know enough, you can look at the code or issues.
 Then at a level higher, some of the PRs are tied into projects on GitHub, which may help summarize some of that, but I think a lot of that gets out of date and maybe that's still too technical.
 Then you have Optech, which does this weekly, but it's still pretty granular.
-I've tossed around the idea, maybe even James, back when you were at Optech of like Optech being like the what, what happened, what got changed, what got discussed, what's on the mailing list.
+I've tossed around the idea, maybe even James, back when you were at Optech of Optech being like the what, what happened, what got changed, what got discussed, what's on the mailing list.
-And there being the ability to maybe have a so what on top of that, that digest that.
+And there is the ability to maybe have a so what on top of that, that digest that.
-We did one of those with Optech and having the executive briefing and sort of summarize that for executives.
+We did one of those with Optech and had the executive briefing and sort of summarized that for executives.
-Maybe there's a way, for example, to take the Optech end of year digest mammoth write-up and doing a so what on top of that.
+Maybe there's a way, for example, to take the Optech end-of-year digest mammoth write-up and doing a so what on top of that.
 And maybe that would make it more accessible for people.
 I don't know if that's what that question is asking but maybe that's a potential solution.

 NVK: 01:52:15

 I normally don't have time to go through the whole Optech.
-Like it's like because it's just there's too much stuff going on in Bitcoin.
+It's like because it's just there's too much stuff going on in Bitcoin.

-Sjors Provoost: 01:52:21
+Mike Schmidt: 01:52:21

+How dare you.

+NVK: 01:52:23

 And you guys are really curate.

-NVK: 01:52:23

-No, and you guys are really curate all that stuff into even last.
+No, and you guys are curating all that stuff into even last.
-Right.
 You condense that and you give a lot of TLDRs, which is fantastic.
 But it's just too much.
-Right.
-So one thing that I really love is that spaces that you guys do, which I wish was longer.
+So one thing that I really love is the spaces that you guys do, which I wish was longer.
 I really wish it was longer.

 Mike Schmidt: 01:52:39

-You want it longer.
+You want it longer?

 NVK: 01:52:40

 Yes.
 I mean, there's no topic in Bitcoin that it can do in less than two hours.
 This was something that one of the reasons why I started the spot is because you cannot have any Bitcoin conversation in less than two hours.
-Like if it's less than two hours is because it's just interviewing a person that's like sort of like explaining exactly what the narrative they had in their mind.
+Like if it's less than two hours is because it's just interviewing a person who's like sort of like explaining exactly what the narrative they had in their mind.
-Right.
 Like, which we all do, but like, it's, it's impossible.
 Like this topics just have too many tangents.
 You're complicated, you know?
 So yeah, longer, or, or like more of them in topic specifics.
-One good thing is like, for example, in the interview style, like deliver episodes on pretty much everything that happens, right?
+One good thing is like, for example, in the interview style, like delivering episodes on pretty much everything that happens, right?
-You'll find the person that either created the problem, resolved the problem or proposing something and have the person talk for an hour there, right?
+You'll find the person who either created the problem, resolved the problem, or proposed something and have the person talk for an hour there, right?
 That's very helpful too.

 Sjors Provoost: 01:53:30